 2023 WNBA Playoffs: How to watch the semifinals, full TV schedule and more

-The 2023 WNBA playoffs are moving onto the semifinals.
-The Las Vegas Aces, New York Liberty and Dallas Wings have all swept their way into the semifinals, where all fans eyes will likely be on Las Vegas and Dallas as they open the next round with a showdown.
+The 2023 WNBA semifinals are in full swing.
+The Las Vegas Aces, New York Liberty and Dallas Wings have all swept their way into the semifinals.
+Next up, Connecticut vs. New York and Dallas vs. Las Vegas for Game 3.
 Ready to watch some basketball?
 Here’s everything you need to know about how to watch the 2023 WNBA playoffs, including the full WNBA playoffs schedule, streaming options and more.

 When are the 2023 WNBA playoff semifinals?

 The WNBA playoffs tipped off on Wednesday, Sept.
-13. Now, it's on to the semifinals, which start this Sunday, Sept.
-24 with Connecticut vs. New York and Dallas vs. Las Vegas.
+13. Now, it's on to the semifinals, which continue this Tuesday, Sept.
+26 with Connecticut vs. New York and Dallas vs. Las Vegas.

 What channel are the WNBA playoffs on 2023?